ahmad0790/chexpert-xray-classification/README.md

 Note that these predictions are from a previous model run so results are slightly different than the current validation results.

 ## Results Paper
-The results are all in the paper in the presentation folder.
+The results are all in the paper in the `/presentation` folder.
 The folder also contains the presentation.

 ## TRAINING SCRIPTS
 Training scripts are as follows.
 They have been initialized to run as Ones Classification.
 Note they will not run without first downloading training data from Chexpert.
 Some of these scripts can take 1 day to run.